alexkit/CurtainsUp/README.md

 ## Before Going Live

-When you’re done building your application and ready to open its doors to the masses, make sure you improve your application’s performance by reducing http requests: minify the .js tools you have used and store them in one file (that would be "js/min.js").
-Then comment out the libraries that have been minified as you don’t need to request them anymore.
+When you're done building your application and ready to open its doors to the masses, make sure you improve your application's performance by reducing http requests: minify the .js tools you have used and store them in one file (that would be "js/min.js").
+Then comment out the libraries that have been minified as you don't need to request them anymore.
 Do the same with CSS libraries (just store them in "css/min.css").

 ## How to upgrade